 Guinea pigs evolved in South America.
 Explorers introduced these animals to Europe in the 16th century.
 Their scientific name is Cavia porcellus.
-They live about 4-6 years generally, go into their first heat at 3-7 months and have a pregnancy length of around 65 days.
-They usually have 3-4 young in a litter and wean them at 2-3 weeks.
+They live about 4-6 years generally.
 Guinea pigs have some interesting characteristics.
 They are one of the few species, besides humans, that cannot have appropriate supplementation with Vitamin C in tablet or liquid form.
 We commonly see guinea pigs suffering from this terrible disease, which can cause joint pain, lethargy, and spontaneous bleeding from the gums.
-We recommend supplementing with the Oxbow vitamin C tablets (available at our clinic) or children’s vitamin C drops or chewable tablets.
-They should get at least 50 units a day.
+We recommend supplementing with the Oxbow vitamin C tablets or children’s vitamin C drops or chewable tablets.
+They should get at least 50 mg a day but sick guinea pigs should have 200mg a day.
 Although guinea pig pellets may claim to contain vitamin C, it is degraded quickly by exposure to light, heat, dampness and length of storage time, so you still need to supplement even if your pellet says it is complete.
 Some people feel that a quarter of an orange or a small amount of kale daily can supply enough vitamin C, but since we have seen this disease in our clinic even in guinea pigs given these things, we recommend supplementation to be save.
 It is almost impossible to overdose Vitamin C, as any extra is excreted in the urine.

 Guinea pigs teeth grow forever and must be worn down by hay, roughage, etc or they can develop tooth overgrowth and subsequent problems.
 In the wild, the rough forage they eat keeps these ground down.
 It is important that their teeth are checked regularly-at the annual exam visits, we will look into the back of your guinea pigs mouth with an otoscope to see the molars (which are very difficult to see normally.)
 These can overgrow and form points which cut into the cheeks or tongue, or sometimes even grow over and entrap the tongue, especially in older guinea pigs.
 Sometimes, we need to give the guinea pig a short anesthetic to adequately visualize the back molars and trim or file them down (similar to “floating” a horse’s teeth).
 We may need take x-rays of your pet’s jaws to see overgrown or abnormal roots.
 You might notice signs such as excessive drooling, weight loss or reluctance to eat hay or hard vegetables such as carrots if these tooth problems occur.
 Also, events such as a fall may injure the jaw and result in abnormal tooth wear.
 Occasionally, pigs with chronically overgrowing or damaged incisors (the teeth in front) may have them surgically removed (we are experienced in this surgery here at Laporte Animal Clinic), however their molars will still need to be filed down, as they are not easily removed.
 The pigs can eat fine without the incisors, but not without the molars!
 Guinea pigs with this disorder will likely need periodic tooth trimming every 6-8 weeks or so for the rest of their lives, although some can be kept under control with proper hay supplementation.
 This brings us to the importance of hay in your guinea pig’s diet.